 In computer graphics, there are three primary research areas: modeling, rendering, and animation, which is generally accepted by graphics practitioners.
 Modeling deals with the specification of shape and appearance in a way that can be represented mathematically and be stored on the computer.
 Rendering deals with the creation of shaded images, focusing on interactions between lights and 3D geometric models.
 Animation creates an illusion of motion through the sequence of images.

 Stereoscopic (binocular) display needs to be employed to mediate interactive VR/AR experiences.
-Such display devices include head-mounted displays (HMDs) and projection displays, but they still incur visual fatigues in many optical and perceptual aspects.
-To cope with these problems, we investigate how to improve optical accuracy of VR display in terms of motion blur and optical aberrations.
+Such display devices still incur visual fatigues in many optical and perceptual aspects.
+To cope with these problems, we are investigating how to improve optical accuracy of VR display in terms of motion blur and optical aberrations.

 As 4K and 8K displays become popular, the traditional raster algorithm/pipelines may potentially encounter a bottleneck in the pixel processing.
 Processing in a native resolution may not be optimal in the near future.
 To this end, we are investigating how to design a novel pipeline with resolution-independent G-buffers, which encodes geometry and shading information in much lower data-space complexity and reconstructs at a higher resolution without precision loss.